basler/pypylon/README.md

 Building the pypylon bindings is supported and tested on Windows, Linux and macOS

 You need a few more things to compile pypylon:
- * An installation of pylon SDK for your platform
+ * An installation of pylon SDK v8.0 or newer for your platform
  * A compiler for your system (Visual Studio on Windows, gcc on linux, xCode commandline tools on macOS)
- * Python development files (e.g. `sudo apt install python-dev` on linux)
+ * Python 3.9+ development files (e.g. `sudo apt install python3-dev` on linux)
  * [swig](http://www.swig.org) 4.3
    * For all 64bit platforms you can install the tool via `pip install "swig==4.3"`